XHAWD-FM

 XHAWD-FM is a radio station located in the city of San Luis Potosí, San Luis Potosí, Mexico.
 Owned by the Fundación Nikola Tesla, A.C., a business of San Luis Potosí-based Grupo AWD, XHAWD-FM broadcasts on 101.3 FM and is known as Magnética FM.

 History

-XHAWD came to air on March 12, 2005 and is one of several ventures of Grupo AWD, a scientific company that also produces audio processors and cathodic protection systems.
+XHAWD came to air on March 12, 2005, and is one of several ventures of Grupo AWD, a scientific company that also produces audio processors and cathodic protection systems.

-The station is to move to 101.3 MHz on May 14, 2022.
+The station is to move to 101.3 MHz on May 14, 2022, in order to clear 106–108 MHz for community and indigenous radio stations.